isc-projects/bind9/doc/arm/reference.rst

    :tags: server, query
    :short: Enables the returning of "stale" cached answers when the name servers for a zone are not answering.

-   If ``yes``, enable the returning of "stale" cached answers when the name servers for a zone are not answering and the :any:`stale-cache-enable` option is also enabled.
+   If ``yes``, this option enables the returning of "stale" cached answers when the name servers for a zone are not answering and the :any:`stale-cache-enable` option is also enabled.
 The default is not to return stale answers.